huixincai/git_assignment/README.md

     > g.
 What is the `main` branch?

+    GitHub names the default branch "main" in any new repository.
+When you create a repository with content on GitHub.com, GitHub creates the repository with a single branch.
+The main branch is the branch that GitHub displays when anyone visits your repository, also the initial branch that Git checks out locally when someone clones the repository.
+Unless you specify a different branch, the main branch in a repository is the base branch for new pull requests and code commits.

     > h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the `main` branch?

+    No, we should not directly push our changes into the "main" branch.
+We should create a "feature" or personal branch off from the main branch and working on the files independently and safely on own personal branch.
+It is very important to let Git intelligently merge our specific changes to feature branch first, so that our changes don't impact other people's updates.
+Also, let Git keep track of our and other people's changes, so all stay working on the most up-to-date version of the project.